WhoIsSethDaniel/goldsmith.nvim/README.md

 * use :checkhealth to see if your Goldsmith setup should work correctly [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-3#use-checkhealth-to-check-goldsmith-setup)
 * format your code on demand using :GoFormat or have Goldsmith automatically format your code on save [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-3#manual-formatting-using-goformat)
 * run extra linters and/or formatters using null-ls
+* see the source of the diagnostic when running extra linters
 * Goldsmith can completely configure everything for you, if you want (see the [Configurations](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Configurations) wiki for more)
 * generate test stubs automatically using `gotests` [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-3#switch-to-alternate-file--generate-stub-tests)
 * create implementation stubs for your interfaces using :GoImpl [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-4#create-interface-implementation-stubs)
+* :GoFillStruct utilizes LSP to fill the current struct
 * commands for common tasks (the following list is not complete):
     * switch to the 'alternate' file quickly [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-3#switch-to-alternate-file--generate-stub-tests)
     * struct tag editing: add / remove / update struct tags and options [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-4#struct-tag-editing)